 Route de l’absinthe

-The Maison de l’absinthe is just one of many stops along the Route de l’absinthe, a trail of absinthe-related landmarks in Switzerland and across the border into France.
-After we left the museum in Motiers, my husband watched the kids at a nearby playground while I quickly took a 15-minute walk to a nearby village to catch a glimpse of another historic site on the route: Le Séchoir à absinthe.
-This building, located in Boveresse, is the last remaining barn from the pre-ban era used for drying plants, such as wormwood and lemon balm, to make absinthe.
+The Maison de l’absinthe is just one of many stops along the Route de l’absinthe.
+This trail highlights absinthe-related landmarks in Switzerland and across the border into France.
+After we left the museum in Motiers, my husband watched the kids at a nearby playground while I took a 15-minute walk to a nearby village.
+My goal?
+To catch a glimpse of another historic site on the route: Le Séchoir à absinthe.
+This building, located in Boveresse, represents the last remaining barn from the pre-ban era.
+Farmers used it for drying plants, such as wormwood and lemon balm, to make absinthe.
 The main structure was built in 1893 and the lean-tos were added in 1901.
 The Musée regional du Val-de-Travers acquired it in 1998.